aayushmiishra/codeforces/README.md

 │
 ├── 1000 rated/
 ├── 1100 rated/
+├── Codeforces Round 1098 (Div.
+2)/
 ├── 1200 rated/
 ├── ...
 ```

-Each folder contains Java solutions for problems of that rating or solutions for a contest. (right now at only 1100 but will keep on updating all of this)
+Each folder contains Java solutions for problems of that rating or solutions for a contest.
 ---

 ## Goal